cyber-republic/developer-workshop/2019-07-31/README.md

 The API call should be `http://localhost:9092/api/1/did/{did}/{key}`

-For example if you stored the property key "clark" above, and assuming the did was `iXxFsEtpt8krhcNbVL7gzRfNqrJdRT4bSw`, then calling
+For example if you stored the property key "PrivateNet" above, and assuming the did was `iXxFsEtpt8krhcNbVL7gzRfNqrJdRT4bSw`, then calling

 ```
 curl http://localhost:9092/api/1/did/iXxFsEtpt8krhcNbVL7gzRfNqrJdRT4bSw/PrivateNet